rickh87/rickh87.github.io/_posts/2020-04-16-PDF to JPG and added YouTube links.md

 ---
 layout: post
-title: "Using markup for the blog and adding content"
+title: "PDF to JPG and YouTube Links"
 date: 2020-04-16
 ---